bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 * You would like to return the first three letters of each fruits name, so that you can index them efficiently in store
 * You would like to know that longest fruit name in your store

+To do most of these things, we must become familiar with another command that you will use often.

+### GROUP BY

+The **GROUP BY** function is only used with aggregate functions, or functions that *Group* two or more things together.
+If you look at the chart above, you will see that everything above the hyphen will need the **GROUP BY** statement in order to function.
+Instead of confusing you more with complicated definitions, I find that it is usually best to dive right into the hard work and get it over with.
+Let us start with the first of the test cases above and work our way down to the end so that you can get a feel for the new commands.

+*1) You would like to find out which color fruits, on average, are the most expensive.*

+First, we need to see what columns the question is asking us to use.
+From a quick glance, we can see that we will need to use the columns **color** and **price** in our fruits table.
+We can also see that we will have to take the average of the fruit price.
+We will **GROUP BY** color because we want to connect the **price** column to the **color** column in some way.

+*Don't worry if this is still confusing.
+I find the often the best way to learn something is to practice it over and over again.
+You may hate yourself while you sit inside practicing mundane SQL commands when it is such a beautiful day outside (go look outside for a second.
+I'll wait), but think about this.
+I wrote this guide entirely for free.
+The weather outside is currently 78 degrees and sunny.
+I haven't showered in days.
+All you have to do is actually read and practice this tutorial.*

+     SELECT color,avg(price) FROM fruits GROUP BY color;

+Run the command above.
+See anything interesting with the results?

 ## MySQL/Databases - JOINS